sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-All code is located in the juypter notebook _advanced_lane_finding.ipynb_
+All code is located in the juypter notebook _advanced_lane_finding.ipynb_.

 [//]: # (Image References)